A Man Is Facing Life in Prison After Allegedly Stealing Candy Bars

 When Grimes appeared in court on Thursday to plead not guilty, even the judge was stunned.

-“Isn’t this a little over the top?” asked Criminal District Court Judge Franz.
+“Isn’t this a little over the top?” asked Criminal District Court Judge Franz Zibilich.
 He later added, “It’s not even funny.
 Twenty years to life for a Snickers bar, or two or three or four.”

 Louisiana has long been known for having some of the harshest sentencing laws in America.
 The state has also been coping with a budget crisis in the public defender system that leaves some accused people without counsel.